 86.5 Payment of Under 16 Boarding Supplement

 86.5.1 Rate of Under-16 Boarding Supplement

-A set rate of Under-16 Boarding Supplement applies for each eligible student for each semester.
+A set rate of Under-16 Boarding Supplement applies in respect of each eligible student for each semester.
 For details of this amount, see "A Guide to Australian Government Payments".